Healthy Black Currant Oat Scones

 Turn the dough out onto a well-floured surface and cut it into two pieces.
 (Keep sprinkling on flour if you need to.)
 Form each into a disk, and gently pat each disk into a round about 6″ in diameter.

-Transfer the disks to the prepared baking sheet, and sprinkle them with sparkling sugar or powdered sugar, if desired, pressing it in firmly.
+Transfer the disks to the prepared baking sheet, sprinkle them with sparkling sugar or powdered sugar, if desired, and press them in firmly.

 With a bench scraper or sharp knife, cut the round into 8 wedges.
 Do this by cutting straight down through the dough so you shear the edges.
 If you saw the dough, you tend to press the edges together, which keeps the scones from rising as they bake.
 Separate the scones slightly; there should be about 1″ between them at the outside edge.